Debraheem/Massive_star_binaries/Lab2.md

 Although we have evolved the accretor as a single star, it would be instructive to check how this differs from the evolution of a single star that never interacted with a companion.
-Intuitively, we know that the accretor star gained mass through Roche Lobe overflow and that this mass had a somewhat different chemical composition than the accretor star's surface.
+Intuitively, we know that the accretor star gained mass through Roche Lobe overflow and that this material had a somewhat different chemical composition than the accretor star's surface.
 This is because the primary already has substantial helium on its surface during the later stage of mass transfer.

 In this section, the goal would be to evolve a single star with the same initial mass as the accretor star (i.e., the mass of the accretor post mass transfer).
 Then, we will compare the structure and evolution of the accretor with that of a single star.